CoderKee/RenowApp/README.md

 ### Purpose

-The **Claimed Listing** tab displays all listings that the current user has claimed within RenowApp.
+The **Claimed Listing** tab displays all listings created by the user, which is claimed by others, within RenowApp.
 This feature helps users manage and track the jobs or requests they have taken responsibility for, ensuring they can easily access and review their claimed tasks.

+Claimed listings will disappear from global marketplace.

 ### Features